Nullcorps/woocommerce-gateway-bitcoin/README.md

 * When the master key changes... generate addresses
 * Verify instructions are being sent in emails
 * Dependency injection container
+* Automatically cancel orders over one day -- with order note "no transactions at address..."
+* Show transactions in meta box on order page?

 ## Contributing